fenton1000/mf-portfolio-one-mmk/README.md

 From the business owner's point of view the clear aim is to increase business volume by providing clear information on the services the business provides, ensuring this information gets to the right people through thoughtful Search Engine Optimisation and providing clear and easy means of contacting the business.

-This site is aimed at people likely to be searching for services and terms such as, Handyman, Handyperson, DIY, Propery Maintenance, Garden Maintenance, Grass Cutting, No Job too Small.
+This site is aimed at people likely to be searching for services and terms such as, Handyman, Handyperson, DIY, Property Maintenance, Garden Maintenance, Grass Cutting, No Job too Small.

 ## 2. User Stories